Sponsored posts are everywhere.

 - Finish off the email with your name, email, blog link and maybe even your social media handles.

-Oh, and don’t forget to join my very own Facebook group – The Blog Nest.
-It’s a great place to connect with other bloggers and discus sponsored post opportunities!
+And don’t forget to join my very own group called the Blog Nest.
+It’s a great place to connect with other bloggers, promote your content and discuss sponsored post opportunities.
+Did I mention it’s free?

-Stay true to yourself.
+The most important thing is to stay true to yourself.
 Keep posting helpful and interesting content.
+Your readers will notice and thank you for it!

-And at the end of the day, aren’t they the most important factor?
+And at the end of the day, aren’t your readers the most important factor?

-If you’re feeling hungry for more tips about monetizing your blog, check out my latest income report.
+If you’re feeling hungry for more blogging tips, check out some of my latest posts: